Skip to content

 Change propagation delayHow fast do config changes propagate to all POPs? ~ 15 minutes Instant

-HTTP/2 FAQ
+HTTP/2 Docs FAQ

-WebSockets WebSockets docs
+WebSockets Docs WebSockets docs

 Compression CDN Guide: CompressionReduce file size for faster delivery Resend from origin, or compress on edge Compress on the edge